qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 ### Authentication at your Qdrant clusters

-### Exposing Qdrant Clusters to your client applications
+### Exposing Qdrant clusters to your client applications

 ## Operator configuration